u-shrestha/nn-gpt/README.md

 docker run -v /a/mm:. abrainone/ai-linux bash -c "PYTHONPATH=/a/mm python -m ab.gpt.train_n_eval"
 ```

-Due to the rapid development of this project, some recently added dependencies may be missing in the 'AI Linux'.
+Due to the rapid development of this project, some recently added dependencies may be missing in the <b>AI Linux</b>.
 In this case, create a container from ```abrainone/ai-linux```, install the missing packages (preferably using ```pip install ...```), and then create a new image from the container using ```docker commit container_name new_image_name```.
 You can use this new image locally or push it to the registry for deployment on the computer cluster.

 ## Citation